SpotOnInc/renovate-config/README.md

 That needs to describe what settings do and save `renovate-config/default.json` name magic which [is not present for `.json5`](https://github.com/renovatebot/renovate/issues/15370#issuecomment-1113137651).

+---

+In case when new `default.json` config does not apply more than 6 hours - create test repo and copy-paste the whole `default.json`, but rename it to `renovate.json`.
+Renovatebot will test the configuration and create issues if it found problems with the configuration.
+Or you can ask ChatGPT :)

 ## Useful links